 Siren Nation’s mission is to inspire and empower women of all ages to create their own art and to highlight the many achievements of women in the arts.

-Siren Nation promotes and showcases the original work of women artists by creating year round performance, exhibition and educational opportunities.
+Founded in 2005, Siren Nation is a non-profit arts organization that promotes and showcases the original work of women artists by creating year-round performance, exhibition and educational opportunities.

 Our organization values are to: